 The Hittite Empire is mentioned over and over in the Bible as one of the most powerful empires in the ancient times.
 Scholars used to question the accuracy of the Bible saying that such a big Hittite Empire was only hearsay since it was nowhere to be found.
 They considered the Hittites a small group of people living in the hills of Canaan together with Abraham.

 Quickly See 6000 Years of Bible and World History Together

 Unique Circular Format – see more in less space.

 Learn facts that you can’t learn just from reading the Bible

 Attractive design ideal for your home, office, church …

 This was until the discovery showing the center of this great civilization, Hattusa – which was then followed by unearthing the treaty of Kadesh in Egypt establishing the Hittite capital, Hattusa and Heliopolis.
 And other important proofs such as remnants, tablets, documents, and successful excavations soon revealed the truth about the existence of this great empire.

 The Capital City, Hattusa

-Hattusa, capital city of the amazing Hittite Empire was excavated inside the circle of Kizil River situated close to the Boğazkale, Turkey.
+Hattusa, the capital city of the amazing Hittite Empire, was excavated inside the circle of Kizil River situated close to the Boğazkale, Turkey.
 It was surrounded by forest that supplied enough wood for building and maintaining a large city..
 The land around it was suitable for agriculture, and the hill lands could support pasture animals.
 The small rivers around the area supplied enough water for the people.
 But since these rivers are not appropriate for big ships, transportation in and out of the city was mainly by land.